(see also Gynecologic Tumors.)

 Pregnancy does not appear to worsen cervical cancer.
 Cervical cancer can develop during pregnancy, and an abnormal Papanicolaou (Pap) test should not be attributed to pregnancy.
 Abnormal Pap tests are followed by colposcopy and directed biopsies when indicated.
 Colposcopy does not increase risk of an adverse pregnancy outcome.
 Expert colposcopic evaluation and consultation with the pathologist are recommended before doing a cervical biopsy because the biopsy may cause hemorrhage and preterm labor.
 If the examination suggests that lesions are low-grade, a biopsy may not be done, particularly if cervical cytology also suggests that lesions are low-grade.

-For carcinoma in situ (Federation of Gynecology and Obstetrics [FIGO] stage 0—see Clinical Staging of Cervical Carcinoma) and microinvasive cancer (stage IA1), treatment is often deferred until after delivery because conservative options may be possible then.
+For carcinoma in situ (Federation of Gynecology and Obstetrics [FIGO] stage 0—see Table 2: Clinical Staging of Cervical Carcinoma) and microinvasive cancer (stage IA1), treatment is often deferred until after delivery because conservative options may be possible then.

 If invasive cancer (FIGO stage IA2 or higher) is diagnosed, pregnancy should be managed in consultation with a gynecologic oncologist.
 If invasive cancer is diagnosed during early pregnancy, immediate therapy appropriate for the cancer is traditionally recommended.
 If invasive cancer is diagnosed after 20 wk and if the woman accepts the unquantified increase in risk, treatment can be deferred until into the 3rd trimester (eg, 32 wk) to maximize fetal maturity but not delay treatment too long.
 For patients with invasive cancer, cesarean delivery with radical hysterectomy is done; vaginal delivery is avoided.